-Retreat To The Serene Hamlet Of Lake Clear, NY Near The St. Regis Canoe Area
+Retreat To The Serene Setting Of Lake Clear, A Hamlet & Lake Near The St. Regis Canoe Area

 Located in Franklin County, the hamlet of Lake Clear is named after the 940-acre body of water the community sits on.
 The land surrounding the lake is state-owned, making it long admired by travelers and outdoor enthusiasts for its pristine waters and proximity to Lake Placid Region attractions.